nrwl/nx/docs/shared/getting-started/intro.md

 # Intro to Nx

 Nx is a powerful open-source build system that provides tools and techniques for enhancing developer productivity, optimizing CI performance, and maintaining code quality.

+## Key Features

+- **Efficient Task Execution**: Nx runs tasks in parallel, keeping potential dependencies among them in mind
+- **Local & Remote Caching**: With local and remote caching, Nx prevents unnecessary re-runs of tasks, saving you valuable dev time.
+- **Smooth Code Migrations**: Leveraging Nx plugins means gaining automatic code generation and migration tools - useful for keeping NPM packages up-to-date and minimizing breaking changes.
+- **Editor Integration**: Nx ships with Nx Console, an extension for VSCode & IntelliJ (and an LSP for you Vim nerds out there)
+- **Make it Your Own**: The [Nx Devkit](/plugins/intro/getting-started) lets you extend Nx's capabilities with your own automation, or you can even build your CLI on top of it.

-Find out more about [why you should use Nx](/getting-started/why-nx).
+Find out more about [why you should use Nx](/getting-started/why-nx) or browse our [core features](/core-features) section.

-If instead you want to jump right into it, run the following command.
-It will guide you through the setup:
+## Try Yourself!

 {% tabs %}
 {% tab label="npm" %}